RBC Race for the Kids

 Race for the Kids participant smiles and waves to camera while pushing two babies in pushchair.

-Don't miss out on RBC Race for the Kids, our family festival and fun run.
+Don't miss out on RBC Race for the Kids, our fun run and family festival.

-From walking and wheeling to running and scooting, take on 2k or 5k for charity your way on Saturday 11 October 2025.
+From walking and wheeling to running and scooting, take on 2k or 5k for charity your way.
 Whether you're sprinting like a superhero, whizzing on wheels, or simply enjoying a family stroll, every step will help beat childhood cancer.

 Event details